 Supposedly cats can do this, too.
 Then again, the whole thing was a story told by cats... it's hard to pick out what is real and what isn't in the Sandman.
 Though, by implication at least, Destiny's book is never wrong, and would probably include such a dream.
 And even that gets called into question near the end of the series.
 Delirium at one point tells Destiny that his book doesn't cover everything.

-Of course, one of the cats that hears the story doesn't believe it will ever happen, because no one — cat, man, demon, or god — could convince a thousand cats to agree on anything.
+One of the cats that hears the story doesn't believe it will ever happen, because no one — cat, man, demon, or god — could convince a thousand cats to agree on anything.

 Used a lot in X-Men, with several issues being about them averting some "pre-destined" tragedy.
 Certain mutants can see the future, however, Destiny being one of them.
 Mystique does screw Destiny to "father" Rogue.